Heritage walk to see iconic churches on MG Road

-For a complete guide to travel in Bangalore, read The ultimate travel guide to Bangalore.
+For a complete guide to travel in Bangalore, read The Ultimate Travel Guide to Bangalore.

 This article may contain affiliate links.
-For full information, please see our affiliate disclaimer here.
+For complete information, please see our affiliate disclaimer here.

-About Heritage walk to see churches on MG Road
+About Heritage Walk to see churches on MG Road

 Dress appropriately and respect the churches as they are religious places.